Ledig stilling på Universitetet i Oslo

 The University of Oslo is Norway’s oldest and highest rated institution of research and education with 28 000 students and 7000 employees.
 Its broad range of academic disciplines and internationally esteemed research communities make UiO an important contributor to society.

-Position as PhD Research Fellow in semiconductor physics available at Department of Physics/Centre for Materials Science and Nanotechnology, as part of the project GO2DEVICE (Novel (M,Ga)2O3 thin films for two-dimensional electron gas devices).
+Position as PhD Research Fellow in semiconductor physics available at Department of Physics/Centre for Materials Science and Nanotechnology, as part of the Research Center for Sustainable Solar Cell Technology (FME SUSOLTECH).

 More about the position